JuliaSokolova/amazon_-eCommerce_optimization/README.md

 We can also see this search term sales overall trend, and weekly fluctuation component.

 <p align="center"><img width=70% src=https://github.com/JuliaSokolova/amazon_-eCommerce_optimization/blob/master/img/search-forecast-components.png>

-### Campaign analysis

-Each Amazon ad campaign can have its own unique settings, therefore it might be a good idea to study search term performance for each campaign separatly.

 ## Results: